zama-ai/concrete/docs/guides/manage_keys.md

 ## Saving

-You can also use the filesystem to store the keys directly, without needing to deal with serialization and file management yourself:
+You can also use the filesystem to store the keys directly, without managing serialization and file management manually:

 ```python
 circuit.keys.save("/path/to/keys")
 ```

 {% hint style="warning" %}
-Keys are not saved encrypted!
+Keys are not saved in encrypted form.
 Please make sure you store them in a safe environment, or encrypt them manually after saving.
 {% endhint %}

 ## Loading

-After keys are saved to disk, you can load them back via:
+After saving keys to disk, you can load them back using:

 ```python
 circuit.keys.load("/path/to/keys")